-- Students following the Liberal Arts Option prepare for research, industrial, and governmental careers or for graduate study in physics or related fields. - The Physics for Biosciences Application Option prepares students who wish to pursue careers in medical physics or motion science or to gain admission to medical, dental, or pharmacy schools. - Students interested in pursuing Engineering careers or Engineering graduate programs should consider the Engineering Physics Option. - Students interested in teaching high school science with a specialization in physics pursue the Secondary Education Option in Physics.
-Completion of this option qualifies students for an Illinois Professional Educator Licensure (PEL) with an endorsement in Science-Physics for grades 9-12.
+- Physics Option (PHYS): prepares students for research, industrial, and governmental careers or for graduate study in physics or related fields. - Biomedical Physics Option (PHYB): prepares students for careers and graduate programs in medical physics, motion science or to gain admission to medical, dental, or pharmacy schools. - Engineering Physics (PHYE): prepares students for Engineering careers or Engineering graduate programs. - Secondary Teaching Option in Physics (PHYT) qualifies students for an Illinois Professional Educator Licensure (PEL) with an endorsement in Science-Physics for grades 9-12.
 Licensure requires the successful completion of the ACT or SAT (see College of Education Handbook), Physics Content Area Test and edTPA.
-The Secondary Teaching Program is accredited by the National Science Teachers Association

-(NSTA) and meets Illinois State Board of Education (ISBE) standards in science education.
+The Secondary Teaching Program is accredited by the National Science Teachers Association (NSTA) and meets Illinois State Board of Education (ISBE) standards in science education.